 Do: Embrace some color or pattern

 Your pair of trunks or board shorts is a great way to showcase a dope print, cool color combination, or if you want to kick it old school, some 80’-style fluorescents.
 It’s all about honing in on your personal style of course, but don't be afraid to take a risk.
 This summer we’re all about the bold prints and rich colors and your trunks are definitely a chance to try something new.
-Don’t be that 47th guy wearing plain black or red trunks, you’re better than that.
+While a minimal black trunk is always going to look great, try non’t be that 47th guy wearing plain navy or red trunks, you’re better than that.

 Don’t: Perpetuate the mesh

 Virtually every guy in the country is familiar with the irritating, wildly uncomfortable mesh lining that comes standard inside cheap swimsuits.
 If you can, avoid this devil’s spawn at any and all costs.
 Unless you’re buying specifically for beach-inclined athletic endeavors like volleyball or running, where you’ll need some support, leave the lining out.

 Whether you’re fit, “skinny fat”, or sporting a mean dadbod, you need to take your body type and waist size into consideration when buying the right swimwear.
 That means finding the right fit and length.
 Ultimately though, just like everything else in your wardrobe these days, the baggy, saggy look is out; you want to keep things as trim and well-fitting as that slim fit suit in your closet.
 Obviously your level of activity will have some bearing on both the length of the shorts and the level of roominess but just because you’re staying active doesn’t mean you need something ultra baggy.
 Oh and by the way, never, under any circumstances, should you wear boxers or briefs under your trunks.
 Trust us, just don’t do it, you don’t want to be that guy.